-Your instructor (the Online Coordinator listed on the front page of the syllabus) is glad to help.
+Your instructor and teaching assistant (listed on the front page of the syllabus) are glad to help.
 If you're seeking help on a specific problem, you should first have attempted the problem yourself.
 If you're seeking help, you can take a snapshot of your work and attach that to a message (to the Online Coordinator) in Canvas requesting help.
 Office hours are also available, as indicated on the cover of this syllabus.
-In addition to your instructor, the following third-party aids are available.
+In addition to your instructor and teaching assistant, the following thirdparty aids are available.